azminewasi/azminewasi/README.md

 ---
 <h4 align="center">
-An idealist with distinguished experience, and expertise in numerous fields including Programming, IT, Automation, Design, Ed-Tech, Product & Content Development and Project Management.</br>
+An idealist with distinguished experience, and expertise in Programming, IT Automation, Product Development, Project Management and Strategic Planning and Analysis.
-<b>Currently, chasing the clock while exploring Data Science, Machine Learning and IT Automation.</b></br>
+Currently, exploring Data Science, Machine Learning and IT Automation.</br>
-Working with numerous thriving Ed-Tech start-ups (Shikho and 10 Minute School), as well as many eminent clubs and organizations (Black Brains, BYSO, UN Online Volunteers, Science Bee, Shondhi, GDN-SUST) providing product development, technical, managerial and creative support for them.</br>
+Worked with numerous thriving start-ups (Shikho, 10 Minute School, BasaKhujo), as well as many prestigious club and organizations (Black Brains, BYSO, UN Online Volunteers, Science Bee, Shondhi, GDN-SUST, Royal Commonwealth Society) providing product development, technical, managerial and creative support for them.
+Also a writer and designer by heart.</br>
-Also a tech writer, winner & judge of the The Queens's Commonwealth Essay Competition and a mediocre artist ;p.</br>
-Love to learn new things, improve & experiment with acquired skills and challenge my capabilities.</br>
+Love to learn new things, share my knowledge, improve existing skills, experiment with acquired skills and challenge my capabilities.</br>
 </h4>

 ---